-GCMG also participates as a portfolio manager in certain wrap fee programs sponsored by Envestnet Asset Management, Inc. and Janney Montgomery Scott.
-Please refer to the Form ADV Part 2A, Appendix 1 maintained and provided by the sponsors to these wrap program for additional information.
+FTIS participates as a portfolio manager in certain WP sponsored by Envestnet Asset Management, Inc. and Janney Montgomery Scott.
+Please refer to the Form ADV Part 2A, Appendix 1 maintained and provided by the Program Sponsors to these Wrap Programs for additional information.
+Additional Wrap Programs may be added throughout the year.